 As the patient, you need to prove that the doctor did not fully comply with the differential diagnosis list.
 This is something a reasonably competent and skilful physician would have done under the same circumstances.
 For example, even though your doctor made a correct diagnosis based on the differential diagnosis list, they did not carry out appropriate tests or consult specialists to investigate the diagnosis’s viability.
 Errors can include:

 - Diagnostic Test Errors: On occasion, doctors fail to diagnose a condition correctly because they are reliant on inaccurate test reports from pathological laboratories and radiological clinics.
-This can happen due to faulty diagnostic equipment or simple human error.
+This can happen due to faulty diagnostic equipment or simply human error.
 In cases such as these, rather than the doctor, the diagnostic laboratory or clinic may be deemed medically negligent.

 - Misdiagnosis & the Harm Caused to the Patient: You also need to prove that your doctor’s negligence caused an injury or actually worsened your condition, which wouldn’t have happened if a correct diagnosis had been made in a timely manner.

-- Missed diagnosis: Your physician gives you a clean bill of health when actually you have a disease or illness.
+- Missed diagnosis: Your physician gives you a clean bill of health when you have a disease or illness.

-- Delayed diagnosis: A correct diagnosis is made finally, albeit significantly delayed.
-The most common diagnostic error.
+- Delayed diagnosis: A correct diagnosis is made finally, albeit significantly delayed—the most common diagnostic error.